 If you need more to do, take a spin on the enchanting Carousel($2 non-member/$1 member) or go for a scenic ride on the Swamp Train($5 non-member/$4 member).

-All About Cool Zoo And Gator Run
+What About Cool Zoo And Gator Run at Audubon Zoo?

 The Cool Zoo is Audubon Zoo’s super fun cool spot for great times on a hot day!
 The splash park itself includes three different areas, including one for toddlers and small children.
 There is no shortage of splash here with animal themed soakers, jumping spouts, a huge slide and much more.